SpaceX delays its trip to space station

-CAPE CANAVERAL, Florida Space Exploration Technologies, a privately held firm founded and run by entrepreneur Elon Musk, is delaying its trial cargo run to the International Space Station, Musk announced Monday.
+CAPE CANAVERAL, Fla., April 23 Space Exploration Technologies, a privately held firm founded and run by entrepreneur Elon Musk, is delaying its trial cargo run to the International Space Station, Musk announced Monday.

 "Am pushing launch back approximately a week to do more testing on Dragon docking code.
 New date pending coordination with NASA," Musk said in a Twitter post.